Rotation Invariant Quantization for Model Compression: Preliminaries

 For a random variable $\rw \in \brkt{-A/2,A/2}$, where $A \in \R$, uniform quantization partitions the range $\brkt{-A/2,A/2}$ into $N$ bins uniformly, such that each bin has width $\Delta = A/N$.
 Thus, any realization of $\rw$ is encoded (rounded) into \emph{an integer value}, $\round{\rw/\Delta}$, that corresponds to its bin index.
 The decoder then reconstructs its value by

-The fidelity of this quantization is typically measured by a distortion measure, such as the \emph{Mean Squared Error} (MSE) criterion, defined as $D(N)=\E\vert \rw-\hat{\rw}\vert^2$.
+The fidelity of this quantization is measured by a distortion measure, such as the \emph{Mean Squared Error} (MSE) criterion, defined as $D(N)=\E\vert \rw-\hat{\rw}\vert^2$.
 To analyze, it is more convenient to examine the quantization in terms of rate $R=\log_2 N$.
-In high-rate regime (i.e., $R \gg 1$), the \emph{probability density} in each bin is nearly flat, and consequently, the expected distortion is \citep[Ch.
-25.1]{polyanskiy2014lecture}
+In high-rate regime (i.e., $R \gg 1$), the \emph{probability density} in each bin is nearly flat, and hence, the distortion is \citep[Ch.
+24.1]{polyanskiy2022information}

 Further, the resulting entropy of the quantized symbol is \citep[Theorem 8.3.1]{thomas2006elements}